Website speed test

 Effect of CMS and program code

-Of course, the load on the server depends on the code that is included in the CMS in use.
-However, most popular systems try to optimize for maximum speed and fatal problems with the speed of the site should not be.
+Of course, the load on the server depends on the code that is included in the CMS that is in use.
+However, most popular systems try to optimize for maximum speed and there should not be fatal problems with the speed of the site.

 In addition, speed problems occur when the system is misused.
 For example, the system for blogs is used to create a store.
 Or the system for small sites is used to develop a portal.

 The most powerful and universal means of increasing server speed is traditionally caching.
 Here we are talking about server-side caching, and not about caching headers.
 If the calculation of the result (assembly of the page, block) requires significant resources, put the result in the cache and periodically update it.
 The idea is simple and complex at the same time: caching systems are built into programming languages, site management systems and web servers.